tonywzhang/SpeedGame/README.md

 Thanks for visiting my Speed Game Repository!

 I'll be using this space to produce a typing game using JavaScript.
+The game can be played [here](https://tonywzhang.github.io/SpeedGame/).

 The User will have a set amount of time per each word.
 If the user incorrectly types in the word, or runs out of time for that specific word, the game will then be over.